scholarslab/praxis/_posts/blog/2015-11-18-visualizing-everything-i-used.md

 In a way, I actually find it kind of poetic.
 When you mouse over a line (which is almost impossible for many because it's all so tightly nested) the graph keeps trying to produce a wandering, garbled, but somehow fascinating narrative of objects.
 Maybe what gets me is that there's a logic at work here, but only the site and my computer can understand it.

-Instead I get pseudo-stories like
+Instead I get pseudo-stories like:

 *spoons -> mouse pad -> backpack -> chair -> yogurt -> metro card*